Albastraoz/xxxguides/README.md

 ![Responsive Views of Home Page](assets/images/responsive.jpg)

 ### Users
-Expected users of the website are mainly tourists but can be international students or expads.
+Expected users of the website are mainly tourists but can be international students or expats.
 They come to the website to find more information about Amsterdam and the Netherlands.

 ### User Stories
 1. Tourists with kids want to find out which place to visit
-2. An expad wants to know places to visit to get a better understanding of the culture
+2. An expat wants to know places to visit to get a better understanding of the culture
 3. An international student who will stay in Amsterdam for a few months searching for nightlife
 4. Elderly tourists searching for the intresting museums in the area
 5. A person travelling through the Netherlands needs to find out more about public transport or money